hrwatts/python_automation/README.md

 ## License

 This project is licensed under consideration.
-See the [LICENSE](LICENSE) file for details.